-A feature that you can use every time is the final cut of the border to get your PCB.
+A feature that you can use every time is the final border cut to get your PCB.

 Cut a normal border

-In this PCB we have a normal border and you only must go to select a
+In this PCB, we have a regular border, and you only must go to select a

 PCB_PCF8574_03_contour.gm1 and click on Cutout Tool.

-You arrive in a panel with a lot of parameter
+You arrive in a panel with a lot of parameters

-You can set the diameter of your tool, to cut I use this type of bit, and I get a very clean cut.
+You can set the diameter of your tool.
+I use this bit to cut, and I get a clean cut.

 Now you must define how to cut this border (blue arrow):